Odds Converter: Decimal, Moneyline & Fractional Odds | XYES

 Indonesian odds — American divided by 100

 Indonesian odds are American odds divided by 100. +1.50 Indo equals +150 American; -2.00 Indo equals -200 American.
-Common across South-East Asian bookmakers.
+Common across Southeast Asian sportsbooks.

 Indonesia, Thailand, the Philippines